Iridar/WOTCFOXCOMLitePsiOverhaul/WOTCFOXCOMLitePsiOverhaul/ReadMe.txt

 AP costs don't seem to work
-Add exclusion lists for soldier classes and characters automatically exclude soldiers that can use psi amp as a class weapon?
+Add exclusion lists for soldier classes and characters automatically exclude soldiers that can use psi amp as a class weapon? add psi amp slot only if the soldier class doesn't already have psi amp as their only secondary map abilities to the secondary weapon if the soldier class has psi amp as the only secondary weapon add psionic infusor item

 MCM Support:

 # The Gift
 Gift Chance
+Guarantee Gift for Psi Operatives

 # Psi Abilities
 Randomize Free Ability